gravitee-io/gravitee-platform-docs/docs/apim/getting-started/hybrid-deployment/advanced-hybrid-deployment.md

 * The connection to push Analytics and Logs using the file or TCP reporter to push data for Logstash and send to the SaaS storage.
 * The connection to the local rate limits database (Redis).

-Additionally, you can optionally configure a connection to Alert Engine and Gravitee Cloud.
+Additionally, you can optionally configure a connection to Alert Engine and Gravitee Cockpit.

 * \[Optional] The connection to the SaaS Alert Engine.